ishahrier/ExicoShopifyFramework/README.md

 **ANNOUNCEMENT**

-1. I will be making a series of tutorial on the structure of thios framework so that any one can easily get into the source code and start contributing.
+1. I will be making a series of tutorials on the structure/source code of this framework so that any one can easily get into the source code and start contributing.
 2. I am currently writing wiki pages for this project.
 But it is going slowly as I do not get enough time for that.
-But I promise to write a detailed wiki guide for this frameowrk so that you guys know how to use it quickly and make it better by contributing code as well.
+But I promise to write a detailed wiki guide for this frameowrk so that you guys can quickly get a hold of the framework and how to use it.

 ## IF YOU ARE CONTRIBUTING PLEASE PULL REQUEST TO THE DEVELOPMENT BRANCH ONLY!